-We expect revenues and expenses to increase substantially as described below from 2005 to 2006 with the consolidation of all of BioCheck's results of operations during the first and second quarters of 2006.
-BioCheck's revenues and expenses are not included in the results of operations for the first and second quarters of 2005 because they were incurred before the December 6, 2005 date of acquisition.
+We expect revenues and expenses to increase substantially as described below from 2005 to 2006 with the consolidation of all of BioCheck's results of operations for the nine months ended September 30, 2006.
+BioCheck's revenues and expenses are not included in the results of operations for the nine months ended September 30, 2005 because they were incurred before the December 6, 2005 date of acquisition.
 Our projections for 2006 are based upon our expectations that BioCheck will incur similar revenues and costs in 2006 as it incurred in 2005.
-We can give no assurances that we will be able to successfully merge manufacturing operations without adversely affecting revenues and costs, implement an effective marketing campaign that will increase revenues, develop new products, finance our expansion plans and purchase the remaining 49% of the BioCheck common stock we do not own.
+We can give no assurances that we will be able to successfully merge manufacturing operations without adversely affecting revenues and costs, increase revenues, develop new products, finance our expansion plans and purchase the remaining 49% of the BioCheck common stock we do not own.